Every City in the USA

 Washington, DC is a special case in the dataset.
 The District has FUNCSTAT='N' (nonfunctioning legal place) because it has no incorporated municipal government — it is the federal capital district.
 The Census Bureau publishes annual PEP estimates for it, and it is included here as a single record.
 DC has no in-state neighbors in this dataset.
 See the methodology.

-What's the median income in Washington?
+What is the median household income in Washington?

 Median household income is 41% above the U.S. median ($109,870 vs $77,719); 15.4% live in poverty — 2.9 points above the 12.5% U.S. rate.